 6. Documentation requirements

 The Adverity Platform enables you to collect and report data from various services.
 As such, the Adverity Platform only processes personal data already provided by other services used by you.
 It should be ensured that existing documents (e.g. privacy notices, records of processing activities, consent forms) are updated to include the purposes pursued within the Adverity Platform (i.e. marketing analysis).

 Data subjects have specific rights regarding their personal data like access, correction, deletion, objection etc (see Art 15 – 22 GDPR).
 As controller you are responsible to ensure that data subject request exercising these rights can be fulfilled in due time and in compliance with the applicable data protection provisions.

 With respect to Art 22 GDPR, the Adverity Platform does not currently allow for automated individual decision-making processes within the Platform.
 Should the Adverity Platform enable such features in the future we will notify you accordingly.

 8. Personal data warning & connected services

 When you intend to configure data connectors that may process personal data , you will receive a notification outlining additional information regarding a data protection friendly use of these connectors and if consent of the data subject is likely to be necessary.
 In such cases additional features to anonymize or pseudonymize personal data are available and it is within the controller’s responsibility to apply them.
-More information on anonymization and pseudonymization features can be obtained by contacting Adverity’s Support Team.
+More information on anonymization and pseudonymization features, such as using randomized IDs or hashes can be obtained by contacting Adverity’s Support Team.

 The Adverity Platform gives you the tools to select privacy friendly settings and process personal data only on a need-to-know basis (see point 9 below).
 The connectivity page of the connected service contains links to the websites of the connected service.
 It is recommended to follow the privacy guidelines published there as well.